beepbeeptechnology/beepbeeptechnology.github.io/docs/index.md

 # Overview
+We help people automate everything related to data.

 ## Philosophy
 Whether you think that data is the new oil, soil, water, blood or  just a load of ones and zeroes, there's no getting away from the fact that there's rather a lot of it about these days, and it's growing exponentially in breadth and volume.